tensorpack/tensorpack/README.md

 Describe your training task with three components:

-1. Model, or graph. `models/` has some scoped abstraction of common models, but you can simply use anything available in tensorflow.
-This part is roughly an equivalent of slim/tflearn/tensorlayer.
+1. Model, or graph. `models/` has some scoped abstraction of common models, but you can simply use any symbolic functions available in tensorflow, or most functions in slim/tflearn/tensorlayer.
 	`LinearWrap` and `argscope` makes large models look simpler.

 2. Data. tensorpack allows and encourages complex data processing.